 Line Cliche in one area of the Yellow Book where it actually miss names the chords.
 This is typical of a lot of song-sheets, even from reputable publishers.
 They evidently ignored or missed the harmonic function and chromatic bass movement of the Line Cliche chords and elected to name the chords based on simple, common beginner chord shapes.

-Examples of songs with this a line cliche harmonic sequence or variations are: More, Michelle, Embraceable You, Stairway to Heaven.
+Examples of songs with this, a line cliche, harmonic sequence or variation are: More, Michelle, Embraceable You, Stairway to Heaven.
 I even wrote a song based on this called Midnight at the Jazz Cafe on my 2002 Jazz CD of the same name.

-This sequence shows up a few times in the yellow book, and like most cases it is indicated and named according to the "shapes" the chord made and not to what it's actually harmonic function is.
-It seems an "editor" deemed it TMI for ukulele players to handle.
-Well, there is no need to dumb down musical information and assume players don't what o know what is really going on - we can handle it.
+This sequence shows up a few times in the yellow book, and like most cases it is indicated and named according to the "shapes" the chord made and not to what it's actual harmonic function is.
+It seems an "editor" deemed it TMI for ukulele players to handle or didn't do a harmonic analysis of the song.
+Well, there is no need to dumb down musical information and assume players don't what to know what is really going on – we can handle it.
 And it turns out this is a very common harmonic sequence that is easier to remember in its correct form.